VioletaCalvo/udacity-fsnd-p4/README.md

     * Method: GET
     * Parameters: user_name
     * Returns: GamesForm
-    * Description: Returns all of a User's games.
+    * Description: Returns all of a User's active games (no game over or canceled).

  * **cancel_game** _(new)_ :star2:
     * Path: 'game/{urlsafe_game_key}/cancel'
-    * Method: POST
+    * Method: PUT
     * Parameters: urlsafe_game_key
     * Returns: GameForm
     * Description: This endpoint allows users to cancel a game in progress.